agl-alexglopez/str_view/README.md

 - More robust suite of tests to detect Undefined Behavor common with string handling.
 - Better documentation highlighting when I cannot protect the user from Undefined Behavior through programmer error.
 - SIMD intrinsics.
 At the very least, SIMD implemented for the short string brute force searches is critical.
-- Windows support.
-MSVC does not implement some significant features that make this library more robust and safer for string handling and I need to learn more about the platform.
-See [this issue](https://github.com/agl-alexglopez/str_view/issues/9) for more.

 That being said, I have already found this library very helpful whenever I need to write C code.
 Please consider giving it a try.